sonic-net/SONiC/doc/smart-switch/high-availability/eni-based-forwarding.md

 2) ENI Based Forwarding
     * The host has the switch VIP as the gateway address for its traffic.
     * Cheaper, since only VIP per switch is needed (or even per a row of switches).
-ENI placement can be directed even across smart switches.
+    * ENI placement can be directed even across smart switches.

-ENI Based Forwarding is the preferred approach because of cost constraints.
+Due to cost constraints, ENI Based Forwarding is the preferred approach.

 Packet Forwarding from NPU to local and remote DPU's are clearly explained in the HA HLD https://github.com/sonic-net/SONiC/blob/master/doc/smart-switch/high-availability/smart-switch-ha-hld.md#42-data-path-ha